 Quizzes on reading assignments will be administered at the beginning of the class for which that assignment was made.
 The quizzes will assess student learning of therapeutic procedures, understanding of the evidence base for treatment approaches, and methodology for establishment of empirical support for treatments.
-Quiz scores will count for 100% of the course grade.
+Quiz scores will count for 50% of the course grade.
+Written work (see Case Write-Up below) will count for 20%.
+Role-play participation and associated project completion will count for 30%.

-The student is required to observe some number of sessions of ongoing therapy cases with advanced students or faculty.
-You will also attend at least two supervision sessions on those cases (more is better).
-The student will write a problem list, treatment plan, and three session notes for the case being observed.
-Poor completion or non-completion of the written assignment can result in an incomplete or course failure.
+Case Write-Up: The student is required to 1) observe three or more sessions of ongoing therapy by advanced students or faculty, 2) attend at least two supervision sessions on those cases (more is better), and 3) write a problem list, treatment plan, and three session notes for the case observed.

 The student is expected to participate in classroom discussions and role-playing activities.
 Instructors and TA will observe and evaluate the quality of each student's participation in these activities.
-Although participation will not factor into the grade, unacceptable participation may result in the requirement of make-up work, or it may potentially result in course failure if felt to be inadequate.
-Instructors will strive to share perceptions of poor performance with students as they occur.
+Although classroom participation will not factor into the grade, unacceptable participation may result in the requirement of make-up work, and it may potentially result in course failure if felt to be frankly inadequate.
+Performance in the role-play exercises will be evaluated by performance rubric, scores will be recorded in Canvas, and they will affect the final course grade.